wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 #### Send

 Once the `NttManager` forwards the message to the transceiver, the message is transmitted via the `sendMessage method`.
-The method signature is enforced by the transceiver but transceivers are free to determine their own implementation for transmitting messages. (e.g. a message routed through the Wormhole transceiver can be sent via standard relaying, a specialized or custom relayer, or manually published via the core bridge).
+The method signature is enforced by the transceiver but transceivers are free to determine their own implementation for transmitting messages. (e.g. a message routed through the Wormhole transceiver can be sent via Wormhole relaying, a custom relayer, or manually published via the core bridge).

 Once the message has been transmitted, the contract emits the `SendTransceiverMessage` event.